antoniodegou/gradlist-mod2b/TESTING.md

 The colour picker works in all instances, and all the other inputs get converted from the colour picker colour.

-### Header

-Toggle (dark/light mode) works in all devices that I tested in as well as all the browsers.
-It all captures users light/dark preferences and presents that first.

 ### Spot Colours Section

 * Visualise added colours